tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 [WIP - needs more detail]

 __[R2]__
-#### Constant Validator Set

 Given a set of processes with the total voting power P, during a sequence of elections of length P, the number of times any process is selected as proposer is equal to its voting power.
 The sequence of the P proposers then repeats.
 If we consider the validator set:

 Validator | p1| p2
 ----------|---|---
 VP        | 1 | 3

-The current implementation of proposer selection generates the sequence:
+With no other changes to the validator set, the current implementation of proposer selection generates the sequence:
 `p2, p1, p2, p2, p2, p1, p2, p2,...` or [`p2, p1, p2, p2`]*
 A sequence that starts with any circular permutation of the [`p2, p1, p2, p2`] sub-sequence would also provide the same degree of fairness.
 In fact these circular permutations show in the sliding window (over the generated sequence) of size equal to the length of the sub-sequence.

 Assigning priorities to each validator based on the voting power and updating them at each run ensures the fairness of the proposer selection.
 In addition, every time a validator is elected as proposer its priority is decreased with the total voting power.

-Intuitively, a process p jumps ahead in the queue ~P/VP(i) times until it reaches the head and is elected.
+Intuitively, a process v jumps ahead in the queue at most (max(A) - min(A))/VP(v) times until it reaches the head and is elected.
+The frequency is then:

-#### Changed Validator Set
-Current implementation normalizes the priorities after every change such that the distance between min and max is at most 2 * P. If no other change occurs, a process p needs to move ahead in the queue ~ 2 * P/VP(i) times to reach the head and be elected.
+    f(v) ~ VP(v)/(max(A)-min(A)) = 1/k * VP(v)/P

+For current implementation, this means v should be proposer VP(v) times out of k * P runs, with k=1 during periods of stability, k = 2 after validator set changes.

 -----------
 Don't review yet